kevinrockwell/n-rus-bot/README.md

 # n-rus-bot
-Discord bot for the scouting server
+Discord bot for the e:b:ic server